 6pm newscast showcasing two special reports and coverage of news events across our coverage area, from Temecula to the the Tijuana border.
-This newscast is a finalist for “Best Newscast” in the 2016 NATAS Pacific Southwest Emmy Awards.
+This newscast was a finalist for “Best Newscast” in the 2016 NATAS Pacific Southwest Emmy Awards.

 6pm weekend newscast that led with special coverage of a deadly plane crash on a San Diego freeway.
 This crash happened early in the day and created national headlines.